FlutterFlow/flutterflow-documentation/docs/Integrations/Authentication/How-Tos/Firebase-Auth/initial-setup.md

 ## Enabling authentication in FlutterFlow

-:::info [Skip if...]
+:::tip[Skip if...]
-...you have already enabled authentication while creating a new project with a Firebase setup.
+...you have already enabled authentication while creating a [**new project with Firebase setup.**](..%2F..%2F..%2FFirebase%2FConnect%20to%20Firebase%20Setup.md)
 :::

 To enable authentication in FlutterFlow: